Sofiee Ng: Early life and education

-Ng was born in 1988 or 1989 in Hong Kong.
+Ng was born on 25 August 1989 in Hong Kong.
+(Note: According to Sing Tao Daily, Ng had her birthday on 25 August 2021 and reached age 32.)
 She grew up in Wan Tau Tong Estate, Tai Po, and described her family's situation as poor.
 She attended Hong Kong Shue Yan University, where she earned a Bachelor of Arts in English language and literature.
 During her university years, she worked part-time as a model for advertisements.
 After graduating, Ng worked as a flight attendant for Cathay Pacific for four years.
 She became interested in acting after watching the performances of debut actors Cherry Ngan and Babyjohn Choi in the 2011 film The Way We Dance.
 Inspired, she decided to enter the film industry and participated in TVB's beauty pageant contest Miss Hong Kong 2014.
 Despite dubbed as a fan favorite by the media, she did not make it to the final three and only received the title of Miss Hong Kong Tourism Ambassador.
 After completing her term as ambassador, Ng spent a year studying at the New York Film Academy, where she earned a diploma in acting.